+Data collected from third parties.
 In order to facilitate Disco Services, Disco may obtain personal data about Users from third parties.
 Disco may lawfully obtain from other entities such as service providers, information aggregation agencies, public authorities, persons that refer User to Disco, Disco affiliated companies.
-5. Types of Data Collected

 Various types of personal data are collected and processed in the context of the relationship arising between User and Disco and according to Services used.
 Indicatively, the following are examples of categories and types of personal data may be processed: